morbargig/morbargig/README.md

 * 🌐   Interested in full stack.
 * 🧐   Interested in DevOps.
 * 🎓   i finished study network administration, full stack developer and DevOps engineering.
-* 💼   Currently working from home on program i developed.
+* 💼   Currently working from home with program i developed.
-* 💻   working on DevOps project, and more features for my busines.
+* 💻   working on DevOps project, and more features for my business.

 <details>
   <summary>Some other achievements about me~e~e</summary>